Jobcentre Plus: Changes to the service (2011–2018)

-From 19 October 2012, all claimants applying for Jobseeker's Allowance were expected to look for work online, using the new Universal Jobmatch, an online system accessible from the government portal and powered by Monster.com, either at their local Jobcentre or from their home computer.
-Those jobseekers who do not possess the necessary computer skills will be offered IT training.
-Jobseekers are expected to use 30 hours of their own time per week searching for jobs, on top of the mandatory Work Programme, or take part in community service.
+From October 2012, all claimants applying for Jobseeker's Allowance were expected to look for work online, using Universal Jobmatch, an online system accessible from the government portal and powered by Monster.com, either at their local Jobcentre or from their home computer.
+Those jobseekers who did not possess the necessary computer skills were offered IT training.
+Jobseekers were expected to use 30 hours of their own time per week searching for jobs, on top of the mandatory Work Programme, or take part in community service.